plus1tv/markademic/tests/notes.md

 \[ \frac{dI(s)}{ds} = - \kappa(s) I(s) + q(s) \]

 According to Klaus Engel et al. in their book [Real Time Volume Graphics](http://www.real-time-volume-graphics.org/), The emission-absorption optical model leads to this volume rendering integral.

+## Machine Learning

+There's a variety of approaches that can be taken to both train and execute the model.
+Recent literature points to the use of adversarial networks [^xu2019] in combination with autonomous reinforcement learning.